Vincent Gable

 (It’s a good idea to test if an application is running before sending it an AppleEvent, because that will launch it.)

-Interestingly, none of these API’s can see into another user’s process-space; but ps can; at least on OS X 10.5 and 10.4.
+Interestingly, none of the the Process Manager APIs can see into another user’s process-space; but ps can; at least on OS X 10.5 and 10.4.

 August 17, 2008